labordynamicsinstitute/replicability-training/jira-workflow-training.md

 - In the Issue form, please also fill out other fields, as noted.
 - If code and/or data are provided by email, `Code provenance` should be filled out with  "email", otherwise with a URL.
 - There are no drop-down menus, but once a value has been entered, it becomes available for future use.
 E.g., once `Stata` has been entered in software, it becomes a choice for future entries, and should be re-used.
 - All code should be stored on Bitbucket Git repositories.
-When committing, always use [Smart Commits](https://confluence.atlassian.com/bitbucket/use-smart-commits-298979931.html)
+- When committing, **always** use [Smart Commits](https://confluence.atlassian.com/bitbucket/use-smart-commits-298979931.html)
 - Data should be stored locally (currently) / in [Git LFS](https://confluence.atlassian.com/bitbucket/git-large-file-storage-in-bitbucket-829078514.html) (soon)
+- Use JIRA to communicate with your supervisor as issues arise, including code that takes a long time to run.

 ## Details
 Additional details for each of the key stages are provided here.